Viranchee/PrivatePropertiesInProtocols/README.md

 I am open for speaking opportunities on this topic.
 In the past, I have had explained local developers in Mumbai, as part of Swift Mumbai Community, can be found [here][swift-mumbai-event]

 Have an idea for an iOS App?
 I can make you a prototype.
-Let's connect [email]
+Let's connect via [email]

 [twitter]: twitter.com/code_magician
 [email]: <viranchee@outlook.com>